 Homemade pie is my weakness.
-Add chocolate and I’m in troubbleeee.
+Especially homemade pie with chocolate cream filling.

 My chocolate coconut cream pie starts with an easy homemade pie crust.

-Then, it’s filled with a decadently creamy and silky chocolate & coconut cream filling and topped with freshly whipped cream, toasted coconut and shaved chocolate pieces.
+Then, it’s filled with a decadent chocolate & coconut cream filling that's made with coconut milk for more coconut flavor.

 It’s got the perfect chocolate to coconut ratio.
 Not too much coconut and the perfect amount of chocolate deliciousness.